 Contact ESAC if you would like to suggest an addition or adjustment to the reference guide based on your own negotiation experiences.

-The complete Reference Guide will soon be available for download in PDF form.
+The complete Reference Guide is available for download in PDF form.

 ESAC wishes to thank the colleagues who contributed their time and expertise to the Spring 2021 mapping exercise, the output of which served as the basis for this Reference Guide: